-As we are all bombarded by adverts for the latest technology and gadgets at Christmas, it is important to remember that when toys are internet-enabled or Smart toys there may be risks associated with them for our children using them unsupervised.
+As we are all bombarded by adverts for the latest technology and gadgets during the holidays, it is important to remember that when toys are internet-enabled or Smart toys there may be risks associated with them for our children using them unsupervised.
 A new term, “the internet of things” is used to describe these internet connected devices.

 - children being able to search unsuitable content through tablets, televisions, smart speakers, phones etc,

 - making in-app purchases and spending money from the parents account without knowledge or consent,